grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 This document explains how to launch a large-scale k6 test on a single machine without the need for distributed execution.

-A common misconception of many load testers is that [distributed execution](#distributed-execution) (the ability to launch a load test from multiple machines) is required to generate large load.
+A common misconception of many load testers is that [distributed execution](#distributed-execution) (the ability to launch a load test from multiple machines) is required to generate a large load.
 This is not the case with k6.

 k6 is different from many other load testing tools in the way it handles hardware resources.
 A single k6 process will efficiently use all CPU cores on a load generator machine.
 Depending on the available resources, and taking into consideration some of the advice below, a single instance of k6 is able to run 30,000-40,000 simultaneous users (VUs).
 In some cases this number of VUs can generate up to 300,000 HTTP requests per second (RPS).